 |ESSA Student Member

-You will be provided all information to access this podcast within your registration confirmation email.
+You will be provided all information to access this Online Activity within your registration confirmation email.

 Any Accredited Exercise Scientist, Accredited Exercise Physiologists, Accredited Sports Scientist Level 1 and/or Accredited Sports Scientist Level 2

 Successful completion of an assessment, within 60 days is required to earn applicable CPD Points

 Online: After signing into your ESSA profile, select the blue "Register Now" button on the right

 International Membership Registration (including BASES, CEPA and SESNZ): click here

 * Credit card payment is required with online registration.

 * If a tax invoice is required for payment to be made, please use the manual form.

 * Upon registering to any ESSA professional development, you automatically agree to our terms & conditions.